-Among those charged is a man who is suspected of robbing a Malaysian student in an incident that was watched by millions of people on the internet, Scotland Yard said on Saturday.
+Among those charged is a man who suspected of robbing a Malaysian student in an incident that was watched by millions of people on the internet, Scotland Yard said on Saturday.

-Reece Donovan, from Romford, a town just east of London, who is in his early 20s, was charged with robbing Asyraf Haziq Rosli, a metropolitan police spokesman said.
+Reece Donovan, from Romford, a town just east of London, who is in his early 20s, was charged with robbing Asyraf Haziq Rosli, a Metropolitan Police spokesman said.